Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 > Reception note: The satellite antenna seems to have an inconsistent radiation pattern causing the signal to significantly fluctuate when heading away from you.

-- Please note that this satellite has launched very recently and is still commisioning.
+- Please note that this satellite has launched very recently and is still commissioning.
 The signal might be disabled for days at a time without prior notice, or contain erroneous data.
 - As of the latest commit, the satellite dumps to Svalbard on seemingly every pass, the direct broadcast is currently only filler.

 - Full resolution sample imagery: